blackillzone/docker-registry-mirroring/README.md

 - Require : docker-engine

-Ruby script to move images from a registry, to another (only registry V1) ++ Now check the differences between the registries, before to launch the migration process
+Ruby script to move images from a registry, to another (only registry V1) => The private registries need to be added to the --insecure-registry (or the commands push/pull will fail)

+++ Now check the differences between the registries, before to launch the migration process

 ## Usage